 Our introductory lecture and seminar is on the wellbeing of children and young people.
-It’s taken by John Hudson, Head of Department.
+It’s taken by John Hudson, Head of Social Policy.
 The focus is on the UNICEF reports on child wellbeing.
 We are tasked with working out what we think should be included to measure child wellbeing, and how we would convey that to journalists and politicians.

 4-6pm: Home comforts

 It’s time to catch up with housemates and hear about their Christmas whilst attempting to cook what started out as a pasta dish but seems to have ended up in a weird type of green mush!
-Without eating the green mush, I quickly gather my stuff and head back to campus for the Department Rep meeting at York University Student Union (YUSU).
+Without eating the green mush, I quickly gather my stuff and head back to campus for the Course Rep meeting at York University Student Union (YUSU).

 6-8pm: Democracy in action